Sarajevo Federation Of B-h, Bosnia And Herzegovina Travel Guide

 Some local restaurants and cafes offer live performances of Sevdalinka, traditional Bosnian folk music.

 NGOs and local tour agencies offer tours involving interaction with local communities or learning about wartime experiences.
-Book cultural tours on GetYourGuide.
+Book tours focusing on culture on GetYourGuide.

 The National Theatre of Sarajevo hosts opera, ballet, and drama.
 The MESS International Theatre Festival occurs in October.

-Baščaršijan Evenings is a summer cultural festival, and Jazz Fest Sarajevo is an internationally renowned jazz festival in November.
+Baščaršijan Evenings is a summer cultural festival, and Jazz Fest Sarajevo is an internationally renowned jazz festival in The eleventh month.

-Witnessing Dervish ceremonies is possible in nearby Blagaj (a day trip), providing insight into Sufi traditions.
+Witnessing Dervish ceremonies can be done in nearby Blagaj (a day trip), providing insight into Sufi traditions.

 Find opportunities for rest and rejuvenation in Sarajevo.